seibushin/feedbackr/Android/README.md

 4.5.1.
 The feedback is saved directly after issuing one 4.5.2.
 On back the changes are saved
 4.5.3.
-Unnecessary buttons removed to improve the user experience
+Unnecessary buttons removed to improve the user experience 4.6.
+The visual have been improved (SendFeedback, Dialogs, ...)

 4. Google Play
 4.1.
 Google Play account configured for the app